Probability Bounding: Post-Hoc Calibration via Box-Constrained Softmax: Algorithms for BCSoftmax

-\Cref{alg:ubsoftmax_linear} shows a linear time computation algorithm for $\mathrm{BCSoftmax}$, which finds $\rho$ by a quickselect-like procedure.
-In the while loop (lines 6-24), this algorithm (1) picks a pivot $i$ (line 7), (2) divides the candidate set $C$ of $\rho$ by $L$ and $R$ based on $t_k=b_k/\exp(x_k)$ (lines 8 and 9), (3) determines whether $\rho$ is in $L$ or $R$ (lines 12, 16, and 19), (4) updates the candidate set and two caches $s$ and $r$ (lines 13, 17-19, and 21-22).
+Since $\mathsf{Cand}(\bm{g}, \bm{b})$ is monotone by \cref{lemma:feasibility_of_p_of_k}, we can find $\rho$ by a quickselect-like procedure, as shown in \cref{alg:ubsoftmax_linear}.
+In the while loop (lines 6-24), this algorithm (1) picks a pivot $i$ (line 7), (2) divides the candidate set $C$ of $\rho$ into $L$ and $R$ based on $t_k=b_k/\exp(g_k)$ (line 8), (3) determines whether $\rho$ is in $L$ or $R$ (lines 11, 15, and 17), (4) updates the candidate set $C$ and two caches $s$ and $r$ (lines 12, 16, and 18).
 The time complexity of one loop is $O(|C|)$.
 Therefore, this algorithm runs in $O(K)$ time in expectation.